online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 3. Do a rapid re-read of the key sections of the project documents, specifically highlighting information relevant to the template's sections.
+**(Narrator Persona)**
+A wise choice.
+With the template now open, you understand precisely what information needs to go where.
+Instead of just diving in and hoping for the best, you decide to conduct a targeted re-read of the "Horizon Project Kick-off Brief" and the "Client Background Dossier."
+You scan through the documents once more, but this time, your eyes are trained to extract specific details that align with the template's sections: 'Client Challenge,' 'Innovate Solutions' Approach,' 'Key Outcomes (Phase 1),' and 'Key Outcomes (Phase 2).'

+You highlight key phrases, financial figures, and strategic objectives as you go, mentally mapping them to the executive summary structure.
+This focused review helps to consolidate the information in your mind, making the upcoming drafting process much more efficient.
+You notice some specific metrics for efficiency gains in Phase 1 and potential revenue growth in Phase 2 that you'll want to include.

+The collaborative pod feels productive, a quiet haven of concentration amidst the broader office buzz.
+You glance at the clock.
+It's now **12:10 PM**.
+You've got about 50 minutes until the 1:00 PM deadline, with lunch fitting in somewhere around that time.
+You have a solid mental outline and key details extracted.

+What's your next move?

+1. Begin drafting the executive summary directly into the template.
+2. Take a quick break to grab a snack or drink before diving into the writing.
+3. Review your extracted notes and mentally rehearse the summary before typing.
+4. Consider sending a quick message to Mr. Vance asking about the best time for lunch or if there's a team lunch tradition.

+You can select 1, 2, 3, 4, or type your own course of action.